The main public holidays in Thailand in 2023, to have an overview of the days when administrations, banks, shops, may be closed.

 Muay Thai Day is celebrated every year on 6 February.

-This day honours King Sanphet 8th of the Ayutthaya era, who is considered the father of the nation's traditional martial art.
+The day pays tribute to King Sanphet 8ᵉ of the Ayutthaya era, who is considered the father of the nation's traditional martial art.

 14 February 2023: Valentine's Day